 you must pay close attention to these two.
 If you want to play video games at 120fps, you’ll need to have a gaming display that’s capable of a high refresh rate of at least 120Hz as well as a set-up that can keep up.
 Otherwise, the fps might not match up with the monitor’s refresh rate, which results in what most refer to as screen tearing.

 Of course, this isn’t as big of an issue these days due to numerous factors.
 For one, software developers and game engines have found ways to minimize screen tearing in games.
 In addition to this, screen tearing isn’t as noticeable at high refresh rates because the screen refreshes so fast.

-Lastly, technologies such as Nvidia’s G-Sync and AMD’s FreeSync are both aimed towards reducing the effects of the discrepancy between a display’s refresh rate and a game’s frame rate.
-For the best gaming experience get yourself a Nvidia’s G-Sync for a bargain on Amazon here.
+Lastly, technologies such as Nvidia’s G-Sync and AMD’s FreeSync are both aimed at reducing the effects of the discrepancy between a display’s refresh rate and a game’s frame rate.
+For the best gaming experience get yourself an Nvidia G-Sync for a bargain on Amazon here.

 Should You Game at 120FPS?

 In total gaming at 120 FPS has a huge impact on gameplay and in competitive games and online play you will get an excellent gaming experience.
 120fps displays far smoother animations and movement than 60FPS and it’s four times as smooth as 30FPS.

 So, if you can game at 120fps, you should.
 It’s not necessarily the best FPS for gaming.
 That is more of a matter of preference and skill level.
 But, for most people, 120fps is more than enough.
 Any higher and the only tangible real-life benefit from playing games at higher fps is only evident and useful if you are a professional gamer.